Skip to Main Content

 Integrity

-We seek to better understand and engage with our personal identities and their intersectionality, which help to shape our passions, values, strengths, challenges, and biases.
+We seek to better understand and engage with our personal identities and their intersectionality that help to shape our passions, values, strengths, challenges, and biases.
+We strive to act honestly in all situations, with ourselves and others, in accordance with our values.

 Empathy

+We seek to better understand and appreciate the experiences and perspectives of all individuals.
 We strive to act with the understanding that our decisions and behaviors shape our communities.

 Service

+We seek to help others through words, actions, and deeds.
 We strive to act in ways that contribute to positive and healthy communities.

 LEADERSHIP IN ACTION